FAQ’s2026-06-16T23:40:41+00:00

 For more info on OEM parts and why you should use them, go to CrashRepairInfo.com.

-Do I need a repair estimate?2017-01-23T17:52:15+00:00
+Do I need more than one repair estimate?2026-06-16T23:45:04+00:00

-The simple answer is no. You do not need an estimate before you decide to get your vehicle repaired.
-The initial estimate that is written is a visual only estimate and does not account for any hidden damage.
-The damaged area on the vehicle needs to be disassembled to gather the true cost to repair a vehicle.
-Therefore there is no need to get any visual estimate because it will most likely not be accurate.
+The damaged area on the vehicle will be disassembled to gather the true cost to repair a vehicle.
+Therefore there is no need to get any other estimate because it will most likely not be accurate either.

 Your insurance company may ask for several estimates.
 There is no law that states how many estimates you must submit or that limits the number the company can ask for.
 One should be sufficient from the shop of your choice.

-Must I take my vehicle to an Insurance Company Drive-in Claims for an estimate?2017-01-23T18:40:21+00:00
+Must I take my vehicle to an Insurance Company Drive-in Claims for an estimate?2026-06-16T23:47:20+00:00

-We have a heated drive-thru inside claims area at KB Body Shop.
-You are not required to take your vehicle to any drive-in claims facility.
-It is your right as the vehicle owner to obtain an estimate from the shop of your choice.
 You’re required to notify your insurance company of the vehicle’s location so that it may be examined by the claims adjuster.
-However, if you have already gone to a drive-in claims facility, make sure you take a copy of the insurance adjuster’s estimate with you when obtaining repair shop estimates and choosing a facility to repair your vehicle.
+However, if you have already gone to a drive-in claims facility, make sure you take a copy of the insurance adjuster’s estimate with you when obtaining repair shop estimates and after choosing a collision center.

-How do I find a good collision repair shop?2017-01-23T17:55:57+00:00
+How do I find a good collision repair shop the Merrill, WI area?2026-06-17T00:03:42+00:00

-What is a DRP?2017-01-23T18:09:26+00:00
+What is a DRP?2026-06-16T23:53:41+00:00

-What is a deductible and when is it due?2017-01-23T18:02:33+00:00
+What is a deductible and when is it due?2026-06-16T23:55:40+00:00

 If you request a parts pre-order, and the claim has not been approved, you may be required to sign an authorization of repairs and/or leave a deposit.

-How long will it take to repair my vehicle?2016-10-31T16:57:39+00:00
+How long will it take to repair my vehicle at KB Body Shop?2026-06-16T23:58:35+00:00

 This depends on the insurance coverage confirmation at the beginning.